brightway-lca/brightway-documentation/source/content/overview/matrix.md

 3. If an edge (exchange on a `Node` instance) has a type in `bw2data.labels.biosphere_edge_types`, and the edge *output* `Node` has a type in `bw2data.labels.process_node_types`, then the numeric amount of the edge will be added to the *biosphere* matrix without modification, with a row index derived from the edge *input* and a column index derived from the edge *output*.

+## What Data Enters the `biosphere` Matrix?

+When building the `biosphere` matrix, Brightway iterates over all process nodes present in the `technosphere`; for each edge attached to one of those process nodes, we check:

+1. The edge `type`; it must be in `bw2data.labels.biosphere_edge_types`, which has a default of `["biosphere"]`.

-We now shift to the biosphere matrix, and use another edge type, `bw2data.labels.biosphere_edge_types`, which defaults to "biosphere".
-We still limit the processes to `bw2data.labels.process_node_types`, but note that **we don't place any limits** on biosphere flow types.
-This means that the biosphere node `type` is not used when building matrices - the only way we determine what biosphere flows we have in our matrix are whether they are refenced by an edge with a biosphere edge type.
+That's it!
+This single rule means that we **don't check the biosphere node `type`** - the only way we determine what biosphere flows we have in our matrix are whether they are refenced by an edge with a biosphere edge type.

 We can therefore do a better job reflecting the real world, where the distinction between products in the technosphere and biosphere flows breaks down upon examination.
 Think of pesticides or other agricultural chemicals, which are both produced but then applied and have environmental effects, or industrial gases including $CO_{2}$ which are used in the technosphere but also released and cause impacts.
 In Brightway, you could use the same `Node` as a product in the technosphere matrix *and* as a biosphere flow in the biosphere matrix.

+## What Data Enters the `characterization`, `normalization`, and `weighting` Matrices?

+Any biosphere flows returned [when iterating over LCIA objects](iterate-lcia-method) which **are also in the biosphere matrix** are used to construct these LCIA matrices.

+In non-regionalized LCIA, we also remove region-specific characterization factors.
+The characterization factor [data schema](lcia-tuple-structure) allows for an optional "location" third element.
+In non-regionalized LCIA, we only use characterization factors who don't have a "location" element, or whose "location" element is equal to `bw2data.config.global_location`.